-Prerequisites: Aircraft Concepts and Practices (AMT 101); Electrical Theory (AMT 102); Materials and Processes (AMT 115); and General Aviation Maintenance (AMT 120)
+Prerequisites: Electrical Theory (AMT 100); Materials and Processes (AMT 105); and General Aviation Maintenance (AMT 110)

-AMT 220 Hydraulic and Pneumatic Systems
+AMT 215 Hydraulic and Pneumatic Systems

 This course is designed to give students a working knowledge of hydraulic and pneumatic power systems that operate many vital systems within an aircraft.
 Students will build the knowledge and skills needed to inspect, troubleshoot, service, and repair hydraulic and pneumatic power systems and components.
 Emphasis is placed on identifying the various FAA-approved hydraulic fluids and the safety procedures required when handling high-pressure compressed gases.
-Inspection and repair of a landing gear system, including shock absorbers, brakes, tires, and wheels is also covered.
-Students will have a working knowledge of hydraulic system components and fluids, hydraulic system operation, servicing, function, and operation of accumulators, hoses, lines, and fittings.
-Students will gain an understanding of fixed and retractable landing gear systems, components, landing gear strut servicing and lubrication as well as steering systems, anti-skid system components and operation.
+Inspection and repair of a landing gear system, including shock absorbers, brakes and tires, is also covered.

-Prerequisites: Aircraft Concepts and Practices (AMT 101): Electrical Theory (AMT 102); Materials and Processes (AMT 115); and General Aviation Maintenance (AMT 120)
+Prerequisites: Electrical Theory (AMT 100); Materials and Processes (AMT 105); and General Aviation Maintenance (AMT 110)

-AMT 225 Airframe Systems I
+AMT 221 Airframe Systems I

 This course provides students with a working knowledge of aircraft electrical, fuel, ice and rain, and fire protection systems.
 Students will build the knowledge and skills needed to inspect, troubleshoot, service, and repair these systems and their components.
 Emphasis is placed on identifying the correct types of connectors on aircraft electrical wiring and installing the correct size and type of wiring in an electrical system.
 The various aircraft fuels and the fuel system requirements specified in the Airworthiness Standards of the Federal Aviation Regulations is also covered.
-Students will demonstrate an understanding of Aircraft icing causes and effects, ice detection systems, de-ice systems and components, anti-icing and de-icing system maintenance and environmental conditions that degrade vision.

-Prerequisites: Aircraft Concepts and Practices (AMT 101); Electrical Theory (AMT 102); Materials and Processes (AMT 115); and General Aviation Maintenance (AMT 120)
+Prerequisites: Electrical Theory (AMT 100); Materials and Processes (AMT 105); and General Aviation Maintenance (AMT 110)

-AMT 226 Airframe Systems II
+AMT 222 Airframe Systems II

-This course provides students with a working knowledge of aircraft instruments, communication and navigation, cabin environmental, and water and waste systems.
+This course provides students with a working knowledge of aircraft cabin atmosphere, instrument, communication and navigation, and position and warning systems.
 Students will build the knowledge and skills needed to inspect, troubleshoot, service, and repair these systems and their components.
+This course also requires students to perform the practical aspects of a routine inspection of an aircraft, with a focus on airframe systems, and manage documentation using FAA Aircraft Records and Maintenance Publications.

-Prerequisites: Aircraft Concepts and Practices (AMT 101); Electrical Theory (AMT 102); Materials and Processes (AMT 115); and General Aviation Maintenance (AMT 120)
+Prerequisites: Electrical Theory (AMT 100); Materials and Processes (AMT 105); and General Aviation Maintenance (AMT 110)

-AMT 231 Reciprocating Engine Theory and Maintenance
+AMT 230 Reciprocating Engine Theory and Maintenance